Serious Sam: Tormental: Development and release

 Serious Sam: Tormental was developed by Gungrounds, a Croatian indie game studio.
 It was the studio's second game after Rocking Pilot, which was co-developed and published by Mad Head Games in May 2017.
 Kristian Macanga and Guy Unger initially developed a game titled Spitfire or Spitfire Inferno, which they modelled after Geometry Wars.
 They had previously collaborated on a game for the "Indies VS PewDiePie" game jam held in November 2014.
 While exhibiting Spitfire Inferno at the Reboot InfoGamer conference in Croatia, it was acknowledged by members of Croteam, who tracked the team's progress across further events—Reboot Develop, the Slovenian Games Conference, and the Central European Games Conference—and eventually invited them to Croteam's business incubator programme.
 The Gungrounds team grew over time, adding programmers Ivan Gabriel Juričić and Goran Tomašić, as well as artist Ana Marija Lončar, who the team had met at Reboot InfoGamer 2018.
 Additionally, Croteam's Roman Ribarić, Andrej Smoljan and Damjan Mravunac acted as producer, sound effects artist and composer, respectively.
 Gungrounds used the Unity game engine since the team members were already familiar with it and because it supported multiple platforms.

 As the expanded team was unhappy with Spitfire Inferno's theme, Ribarić suggested that Gungrounds shift the game to the Serious Sam universe.
 After choosing Mental's mind as the target setting, the game was renamed Tormental.
 It drew further influence from Nuclear Throne, The Binding of Isaac, Enter the Gungeon, and other Serious Sam games.
 Croteam's incubator programme was formally announced as Croteam Incubator in March 2018.
 At this time, Gungrounds was based in the same Zagreb office as the five other studios in the programme.
 A prototype of Tormental was exhibited at the April 2018 Reboot Develop conference in Dubrovnik to attract the attention of game designer Rami Ismail, who, after extensively playing the game, gave his detailed impressions to the developers.

 Tormental was due to be launched in Steam Early Access in August 2018 but was delayed to allow for quality assurance and the completion of some existing features.
 A prototype was released as freeware via Itch.io in March 2019.
 The early access version, now renamed Serious Sam: Tormental, was launched on 2 April 2019 for Windows, with Croteam Incubator acting as the publisher.
-This version introduced John J. Dick as the voice actor for Sam.
+This version introduced John Dick as the voice actor for Sam.
 The game was initially intended to remain in early access for 6–12 months, depending on player feedback and prospective further features.
 Upon the initial release, Gungrounds announced a shortened prospective period of 2–3 months, though noting that it could change based on internal milestones.
 The studio anticipated bringing the game to the Nintendo Switch, PlayStation 4, and Xbox One should the first release be successful.
 With the "Fortress Update" released on 8 April 2022, Serious Sam: Tormental was taken out of early access with Devolver Digital as its publisher.